|Augustus - Emperor

 - 12 BC - Augustus also becomes 'Pontifex Maximus', chief priest, upon the death of Lepidus.

 - 12 BC - Marcus Agrippa dies.
 Augustus' daughter Julia is reluctantly persuaded to marry Tiberius.

 - 9 BC - Tiberius' younger brother Nero Drusus, having advanced with his legions to the Elbe, dies of his injuries after falling off a horse.

-- 6 BC - Tiberius shares in the Tribunician Power, but then falls out of grace with Augustus, divorces Julia, and goes into exile on the Greek Island of Rhodes.
+- 6 BC - Tiberius shares in the Tribunician Power, but then falls out of grace with Augustus, divorces Julia, and goes into exile on the Greek Island

 - 5 BC - Caius Caesar assumes the 'Toga Virilis, is admitted to the Senate and is hailed as 'Princeps Iuventutis'.